 Following the filing of a "Complaint for Permanent Injunction and Certain Ancillary Relief" by the Securities and Exchange Commission (the "Commission") in the United States District Court for the District of Columbia on April 13, 1976 (Securities and Exchange Commission v.
-Lockheed Aircraft Corporation, et. al. Civil Action No. 76-0611), Lockheed (then known as Lockheed Aircraft Corporation) consented to the entry of a Final Judgment of Permanent Injunction which incorporates a Consent and Undertaking pursuant to which Lockheed, among other things, represented to the Commission that its Board of Directors had adopted, implemented and would maintain a Statement of Policies and Procedures (the "Statement") with respect to payments by Lockheed to any official or employee of any government or any official or employee of any entity owned and/or controlled by any government which payments would be unlawful under the laws of the United States or such foreign country.
+Lockheed Aircraft Corporation, et. al., Civil Action No. 76-0611), Lockheed (then known as Lockheed Aircraft Corporation) consented to the entry of a Final Judgment of Permanent Injunction which incorporates a Consent and Undertaking pursuant to which Lockheed, among other things, represented to the Commission that its Board of Directors had adopted, implemented and would maintain a Statement of Policies and Procedures (the "Statement") with respect to payments by Lockheed to any official or employee of any government or any official or employee of any entity owned and/or controlled by any government, which payments would be unlawful under the laws of the United States or such foreign country.

-In addition, Lockheed agreed to file a copy of the Statement with the Commission as an Exhibit to a Current Report on Form 8-K and a copy of Lockheed Management Policy Statement (MPS) 168 which contains the Statement was so filed as Exhibit E to Lockheed's Current Report on Form 8-K, dated May 6, 1976.
+In addition, Lockheed agreed to file a copy of the Statement with the Commission as an Exhibit to a Current Report on Form 8-K, and a copy of Lockheed Management Policy Statement (MPS) 168 which contains the Statement was so filed as Exhibit E to Lockheed's Current Report on Form 8-K, dated May 6, 1976.
 Further, Lockheed represented to the Commission that, in the event that there was an intent to change the policy embodied in the Statement, at least 10 days prior to the effectiveness of the contemplated policy change, Lockheed would file a copy of the revised Statement via a Current Report on Form 8-K.

 As a result of the Combination, Lockheed no longer had securities registered pursuant to Section 13 or 15(d) of the Securities and Exchange Act of 1934.
-Consequently, in accordance with Lockheed's representation, on May 4, 1996, Lockheed Martin filed on behalf of Lockheed a Current Report on Form 8-K which included as an exhibit Lockheed Martin Procedure No.: INT-01.
-Lockheed Martin Procedure INT-01 had as its subject consultants to Lockheed Martin and, upon its effectiveness, supplanted MPS 168.
+Consequently, in accordance with Lockheed's representation, on May 4, 1995, Lockheed Martin filed on behalf of Lockheed a Current Report on Form 8-K that included as an exhibit Lockheed Martin Procedure No.: INT-01, which pertained to international consultants of Lockheed Martin and, upon its effectiveness, supplanted MPS 168.
+INT-01 was an interim procedure that was replaced by Lockheed Martin Corporate Policy Statements (CPS) CPS-703 and CPS-704 pertaining to domestic consultants and international consultants, respectively.
+On April 5, 1996, Lockheed Martin filed on behalf of Lockheed a Current Report on Form 8-K that included as an exhibit Lockheed Martin Corporation Corporate Policy Statement CPS-704 (International Consultants).
+Further, on May 28, 1996, Lockheed Martin filed on behalf of Lockheed a Current Report on Form 8-K that included as an exhibit Lockheed Martin Corporation Corporate Policy Statement CPS-730 pertaining to certain additional procedures relating to the Foreign Corrupt Practices Act.

-INT-01 was an interim procedure and Lockheed Martin proposes to replace it with Lockheed Martin Corporate Policy Statements (CPS) CPS-703 and CPS-704 pertaining to domestic consultants and international consultants respectively.
-Consequently, Lockheed Martin is filing this Current Report on Form 8-K on behalf of its former subsidiary Lockheed and has included as an exhibit to this filing its proposed procedure CPS-704.
+Lockheed Martin proposes to amend CPS-704 pertaining to international consultants.
+Consequently, Lockheed Martin is filing this Current Report on Form 8-K on behalf of its former subsidiary Lockheed and has included as an exhibit to this filing the revision to CPS-704.